 curl to send a request and verify the service is working, using the cluster's IP address.

-To avoid having to setup DNS, we'll test the deployed service by sending a request to the Istio ingress gateway (Knative is built using Istio) with the target host that should handle the request as an HTTP header.
+To avoid having to setup DNS, we'll test the deployed service by sending a request to the Istio ingress gateway (Knative is built using Istio) with the target host that should handle the request sent as an HTTP header.
 That hostname should be the URL listed in the previous deployment step and of the form:

 From Cloud Console, go back to the GKE section (console.cloud.google.com/kubernetes) and click Services in the left navigation panel to display the list of services.